Skip to main content

 NB Sepsis can kill mothers AND babies.
 If either of this pairing is infected ensure that those looking after the mother/baby know about this promptly to ensure risk evaluation of cross-infection is made.

-Sepsis remains an important cause of maternal death (1).
+Sepsis remains a significant cause of pregnancy and childbirth related deaths worldwide1.
 The development of sepsis is often insidious and the physiological adaptations in normal pregnancy may mask developing sepsis or make it more difficult to identify.
 Once infection becomes systemic the woman’s condition can deteriorate extremely rapidly over the course of a few hours into septic shock, disseminated intravascular coagulation and multi-organ failure2.
 A high index of suspicion should be maintained.

 The purpose of this guideline is to provide a structured approach to investigation and management of these women.
-The screening tool is to be filed in the patient notes and completed goals documented.
+Observations should be documented as ‘MEOWS/MEWS’ on Badgernet and the digital MEWS chart reviewed with each entry via the charts section.

-• IT IS IMPORTANT TO NOTE THAT MOST LABOURING WOMEN WILL MEET NON-PREGNANT “SIRS” CRITERIA: see MODIFIED MATERNITY SEPSIS TOOL BELOW
+• IT IS IMPORTANT TO NOTE THAT MOST LABOURING WOMEN WILL MEET NON-PREGNANT SEPSIS CRITERIA: see MODIFIED MATERNITY SEPSIS TOOL BELOW

 • SIMILARLY, NON-PREGNANT RISK ASSESSMENTS (eg CURBS 65) DO NOT PERFORM WELL IN THE PREGNANT POPULATION.